emiliancyc/packet-generator/README.md

 2. If you downloaded zip file, unpack it.
 3. Change directory (cd) to qt/build-packet-generator-Desktop-Debug/
 4. Run with sudo: sudo ./packet-generator.
+5. If program doesn't run and terminal says about Qt libraries, download

 Source files are stored in /qt/packet-generator.